Sign up for my monthly newsletter and receive a free aromatherapy ebook.

-To a 5-ml blue or brown glass euro-dropper bottle add these essential oils:
+To a 5-ml dark glass euro-dropper bottle, add these essential oils:

 For best results blend the essential oils and let sit for 8+ hours.
-The add
+Then add

 some of the blend to your favorite massage carrier oil (at the rate of

 about 3 to 6 drops for each tablespoon of carrier oil).

 Source: Essential Oils and Aromatherapy Library by KG Stiles

 Back Pain Blend